-CLOUDUCATION Sometimes as I write about what I am teaching my students in the high school, it probably makes it seem as if that is a one-way street.
+CLOUDUCATION.
+Sometimes as I write about what I am teaching my students in the high school, it probably makes it seem as if that is a one-way street.

 To take just two examples, Apple is the largest distributor of music in the world, and manufacturing and surgery are the province of robots, not humans.
 But K12 still relies on textbooks and pencil pouches.
 Why have computing technologies failed to transform K12?
 Here are our 10 barriers to technology adoption.

 I am familiar with Katie Salen’s work in Quest2Learn (a game-based school in NYC), so when you mentioned that school [in Getting Smart] as a prime example of what future schools might look like, it make me think the following: Quest2Learn is a newly-created school that integrates technology into 21st century learning objectives… but considering that most schools are entrenched in outdated modes of operating, the challenge won’t always be about convincing people that things need to change (they are already desperate for solutions), but how to transition into these changes.